Labelled Well Quasi Ordered Classes of Bounded Linear Clique-Width: Proofs of

 For the converse implication, we by induction on $d$ that the class of graphs obtained as the collection of \kl{monoid downcastings} $\mcast{a \aMgraph b}$ for all $a, b \in M^2$ and $\aMgraph$ in $\RegMG{d}$ is \kl{labelled-well-quasi-ordered}.
 When $d = 1$, all graphs have size $1$, so the image is finite and therefore \kl{labelled-well-quasi-ordered}.

 For $d+1$, we know that $\RegMG{d+1}$ can be split into those graphs obtained as the binary product of two graphs in $\RegMG{d}$, and those obtained as an \kl{idempotent product} of a sequence of graphs in $\RegMG{d}$ all \kl(mlg){evaluating} to the same \kl{idempotent} element $e \in M$.
-To prove that the class of \kl{monoid downcastings} of graphs in $\RegMG{d+1}$ is \kl{labelled-well-quasi-ordered}, it suffices to prove that these two sets are \kl{labelled-well-quasi-ordered} independently.
+To prove that the class of \kl{monoid downcastings} of graphs in $\RegMG{d+1}$ is \kl{labelled-well-quasi-ordered}, it suffices to prove that these two sets are \kl{labelled-well-quasi-ordered} independently, as the union of two \kl{labelled-well-quasi-ordered} sets is \kl{labelled-well-quasi-ordered}.